 1.1 Mission, vision and values - striving for excellence

-The Public Service Commission (PSC) of Canada is dedicated to building a public service that strives for excellence.
-The PSC protects merit, non-partisanship, representativeness and the use of both official languages.
+The Public Service Commission (PSC) is dedicated to building a public service that strives for excellence.
+We protect merit, non-partisanship and the use of both official languages while ensuring respect for the values of access, fairness, transparency and representativeness.

-The PSC recruits talented Canadians to the public service.
-It continually renews its recruitment services to meet the evolving needs of a modern and innovative public service.
+We recruit talented Canadians from across the country to the public service.
+We continually renew our recruitment services to meet the needs of a modern and innovative public service.

 1.2 Values guiding the Public Service Commission's actions